climet-eu/docs/docs/lab/index.md

 - Open an existing [git repository][open-a-git-repository-in-the-online-laboratory] in the online lab
 - Open an existing [gist][open-a-gist-in-the-online-laboratory] in the online lab
+- Open an existing [file URL][open-a-file-url-in-the-online-laboratory] in the online lab

 ## Getting Started